A+

 Is it gone?

-How do I know?
-After a mold remediation job has been completed, our company can perform additional mold testing to the treated areas in the environment where the risks were identified and a mold removal procedure was performed.
+can be performed to the treated areas in the environment where the risks were identified and a mold removal procedure was performed.
 The

 tests performed can be either indoor air testing (using Air